Irish Bacon and Cabbage

 preparation:

-to heat proof pot or casserole.
-Sauté onions and garlic in same oil and add
+remove to heat proof pot or casserole.
+Sauté onions and garlic in same

-to beef.
+oil and add to beef.
 Add carrots, parsley and thyme.
-Season with salt and pepper.
-Pour
+Season with salt

 Top